History of Fleet services

 When it opened in 1973, its simple and spacious layout was praised for being the antidote to the overcrowded and unpleasant services which had opened so far.
 It was one of the last services to open with a Grill & Griddle, with blue plastic seats and neatly-laid tables and Scandinavian-style chip-wood ceiling.
 The café had a décor of green and mauve, with large windows and a high-pitched ceiling creating a spacious environment.

 The footbridge at Fleet was built with this section of motorway, but the rest of the services weren't built for a few years, so for a while we were left with a bridge connecting two sides of wasteland.
-It's possible that when the services did open, the bridge did not connect to either building, and was only added later on.
+Ghost slips were built on the motorway to allow for easy construction.
+When it was built, neither building was connected to the bridge until the late 1980s.

 The hotel was first applied for in 1974, but didn't materialise until the late '80s.
 Also in 1974, plans were put forward to but a canopy over the forecourt and extend the main building.

 The BBC Domesday website suggests that in 1986, 60% of the services's trade happened on the westbound side.

 In 1995 Welcome Break began to trial a McDonald's at Fleet northbound, and at Woodall.
 It operates under a long-term lease and occupies the core of the northbound building.
 Following its success, Welcome Break planned to introduce McDonald's nationwide, but were stopped because they were bought by Granada who already had a deal with Burger King.